 For lack of space, proofs are not given or only sketched.
-Proofs and complements are available at www.lri.fr/~plateau/aplas08.
+They are available in the Appendix.

 2 Clocks as Infinite Binary Words

 A subtyping relation can be checked only if clock types are expressed with respect to the same clock variable.
 Intuitively, this is because sampling is always relative to a clock (ck on c is relative to ck).
 In that case the subtyping relation corresponds to a relation on boolean sequences: α on $c <: \alpha$ on $c' \Leftrightarrow c <: c'$.